mtxadmin/zabbix/SSL certificates/README.md

 ## History

 There are a bunch of similar solutions for Zabbix, but they are all for Linux environment.
-This one based on Windows.
+This one is based on Windows.

 And now on 6.0 Zabbix can monitor certificates natively.
 Though, I didn't test that.